-Cancellation and Replacement of the Agreement (see Subsequent Event Note 15(a))
+Cancellation and Replacement of the Agreement

 In March 2018, the Company entered into an amended agreement for the loan payable to North Bay/CLC.
-The December 2015 Agreements and subsequent amendments, the most recent of which was April 2017, has been cancelled and replaced as follows:
+The December 2015 Agreements and subsequent amendments, the most recent of which was April 2017, were cancelled and replaced.